The Murals and people of Valparaiso, Chile

 One of his many fascinating homes can be found near the top of Cerro Bellavista and is open to visitors who are interested in getting a very personal glimpse into the eccentric mind of the charismatic poet.

 It also houses hundreds of interesting pieces from Neruda’s thousands of collections.
-Something else that can’t be missed at the house are the spectacular views down to the harbor from the house’s large windows and yard.
+Something else that can’t be missed at the house is the spectacular view down to the harbor from the house’s large windows and yard.

 To get even further insight into the life of Neruda, take the hour and a half bus trip to the town of Isla Negra.
 Here you will find Neruda’s favorite home: a series of strangely connected buildings right on the seaside.